Integrative Biology

 Peer Advisers

-Peer advisers are junior and senior IB students who volunteer their time to complement the advising services by sharing their knowledge of and experience with lower division requirements and upper division classes, experience with student groups on campus, preparation for life beyond Cal, and use of various campus resources.
-To see the schedule and more information about who the peer advisers are and which courses they have taken, visit their webpage: https://ib.berkeley.edu/undergrad/ibpeers.
+Peer advisers are junior and senior IB students who volunteer their time to complement the advising services by sharing their experiences with classes, student groups on campus, preparation for life beyond Cal, and use of various campus resources.
+To see the schedule and more information about our peer advisers, visit their webpage: https://ib.berkeley.edu/undergrad/ibpeers.

 Courses